14 Best Wireless Gaming Routers for Heavy Duty Gamers

 3. Asus RT-AC66U – Best Gaming Router Under $100

-The RT-AC66U is a well designed wireless router which looks exactly like the N66U but offers more speed and coverage.
+The is a well designed wireless router that looks exactly like the N66U but offers more speed and coverage.
 It also sports 4 gigabit LAN ports, 2 USB ports and 6 antennas.
 LAN port allows you to connect using Ethernet cable which offer fast and stable connection.
 One USB 2.0 and one USB 3.0 ports enables users to connect all the external devices.
+RT-AC66U

-Similar to the N66U, this one also offers beam forming technology to deliver stronger connections at a speed of 1300Mbps on 5GHz band.
-It also include 2.4GHz band for older devices.
-The device is secured with NAT and SPI firewalls to protect you from web based attacks along with the WPS2 encryption for Wi-Fi.
+Similar to the N66U, this one also offers beamforming technology to deliver stronger connections at a speed of 1300Mbps on a 5GHz band.
+It also includes a 2.4GHz band for older devices.
+The device is secured with NAT and SPI firewalls to protect you from web-based attacks along with the WPS2 encryption for Wi-Fi.

-Now, the difference between N66U and AC66U for 802.11N and 802.11AC can be clearly seen in the speeds, provided that you turn of the QoS.
-For 2, 4 and 5 GHz N speed on both the devices were almost same at all locations.
+Now, the difference between N66U and AC66U for 802.11N and 802.11AC can be clearly seen in the speeds, provided that you turn off the QoS.
+For 2, 4 and 5 GHz N speed on both the devices was almost the same at all locations.

 Overall, the ASUS RT-AC66U offers top class performance in speed, performance, security and controls for budget gamers and home users.

 4. TP LINK Archer C7 AC1750 – Best Budget Gaming Router

 TP LINK’s budget gaming router C7 is a dual-band router which delivers 1.75Gbps bandwidth.
 The dual USB ports enable the sharing of printers, media and networked devices locally and through the FTP server easily.
 It also offers a guest network which provides secure Wi-Fi access for guest sharing.
 It supports 802.11ac which is 3 times faster than the old N routers.
 It has very good coverage, thanks to the strong external antennas that won't turn upside down or tilt easily.